10 Reasons Why Scroll Saw Blades Break

 How Can I Prevent This?

-Push the piece into the saw blade slowly, with gentle, forward pressure and let the scroll saw do the work.
+Push the piece into the saw blade slowly, with gentle, forward pressure, and let the scroll saw do the work.
 If you see the blade bowing, ease up a little and allow the saw to cut.

 If it feels like you are pushing hard, yet it’s not cutting, check to make sure the blade is installed properly.
 It could be upside down.
 Another indication of an upside-down blade is when the top of the project has “fuzzies” on it.
 Remember unless it’s a crown tooth or a two-way blade, the teeth need to point downward.

-If the blade is installed properly, you are not “hogging the wood” into the blade, and it is still not cutting, check to make sure the blade is the appropriate size and type for the thickness of the stock.
+If the blade is installed properly, and if you are not “hogging the wood” into the blade, and it is still not cutting, check to make sure the blade is the appropriate size and type for the thickness of the stock.

 3. Stock Type and Thickness